30-sec summary:

 Checking Off Completed Tasks

 Checking off completed tasks gives you a sense of accomplishment.
 Not only does it boost morale, but it gives you a clear visual representation of your progress.
-You should update your action plan regularly to make sure everyone knows what’s been accomplished and what still needs to be done.
+Plan to regularly update your action plan to ensure everyone knows what’s been accomplished and what still needs to be done.

 Addressing and Discussing Any Delays or Issues Promptly